A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Salience and Survey Experiment Generalizability

-In previous section, we show that experimental findings can be significantly distorted due to limited attention, leading to disproportionately amplified causal effects.
-However, such amplification can be advantageous for researchers aiming to confirm the directionality of theoretical effects since it can reduce the required sample size for achieving a certain statistical power.
+In the previous section, we showed that experimental estimates can be distorted by limited attention, leading to systematically amplified causal effects.
+Such amplification may, in some cases, be advantageous for researchers seeking to detect the direction of an effect, as it can reduce the sample size required to achieve a given level of statistical power.

-Then, a conservative but more critical requirement for experimental results to meaningfully validate theoretical predictions is the consistency of effect sign: the experimental causal effect should have the same effect direction as the real-world one \citep{slough2022sign}.
-However, the presence of salience effects introduces a risk of effect sign reversal, undermining the reliability of experimental outcomes as indicators of theoretical truth.
+A more conservative—and ultimately more fundamental—requirement for experimental evidence to meaningfully validate theoretical predictions is effect sign congruence: the experimental causal effect should have the same direction as the corresponding real-world effect \citep{slough2022sign}.
+However, once salience effects are introduced, this requirement may fail.
+In particular, salience-induced reweighting of attributes can generate effect sign reversal, thereby undermining the reliability of experimental findings as indicators of underlying causal relationships.

-As before, let us still consider the ITE in an experimental context with $k$ attributes and the treatment attribute is $X_1$.
-It is evident from equation \ref{equ:sal} that salience is influenced by the levels of attributes.
-Therefore, the salience rank for attribute $k$ in the $j^{th}$ alternative, $r^j_k$, is treated as a function of the treatment, $r^j_k(X_1)$.
-The following proposition specifies the sufficient condition for effect sign reversal.
+As is evident from equation \ref{eq:salience_weight}, salience depends on the realized attribute levels.
+Accordingly, the salience rank for attribute $k$ can be expressed as a function of the treatment, $r_{k}(Z_i)$.
+The following proposition provides a sufficient condition under which effect sign reversal may occur.